Plauderville station

 Plauderville is a NJ Transit train station located in Garfield, New Jersey, United States, served by the Bergen County Line.
 The station is in the north side of the city on Midland Avenue between Plauderville Avenue and Outwater Lane.
 The station is a full-service station as of April 2012, and has high-level platforms making the station accessible for people with disabilities.

 Starting in 2009, with money from the American Recovery and Reinvestment Act, New Jersey Transit received funds to construct high-level platforms at Plauderville on the south side of Midland Avenue.
 Trains used the low-level platform until October 10, 2011, when trains were moved to the completed high-level platforms.
 The new high-level platform station was constructed by Anselmi & DeCicco, Inc. of Maplewood, New Jersey.

 History

-An old box car body was installed at Plauderville in 1913 at a cost of $150 (1913 USD).
 In 1995, NJ Transit presented announced plans for a new railroad station on Midland Avenue and Outwater Lane which is now the Plauderville station.
 In 2002, a woman died by suicide, laying down on the tracks less than half a mile from the station.